Opportunity Costs and Social Capital

 Every youth has the innate desire for significance and self-sufficiency and most do not sit idly by while their friends enroll in workforce service programs.
 For those that don’t enroll, they find other ways to engage in job seeking and opportunity building, of which social capital building is paramount.

-Herein lies the dilemma - i’s called opportunity costs—the cost of doing something better.
+Herein lies the dilemma - it’s called opportunity costs—the cost of doing something better.
 Let’s me use Rayshawn again as an example (his real name is Kevin but he hates his government name).
 Rayshawn is about to graduate from Anywhere Workforce Development.
 He needs a job to start paying child support.
 He starts the process by writing a résumé, filling out one hundred online job applications, and going on ten interviews - all set up by the Anywhere program staff.
 At the same time his buddy, Logan is out there making connections and building social capital.
-For each hour Rayshawn in in a classroom, Logan is in the community connecting.
+For each hour Rayshawn spends in a classroom, Logan is in the community connecting.

 If Rayshawn decides to continue his traditional job-hunt strategy instead of building social capital, the opportunity cost of the traditional job hunt is the potential benefit of building more social capital.
 So which one will have a greater payoff?